pawatsethaput/OpenBank/REST-API-V1.1.md

 For baseline compliance, all the baseline URLs must be implemented.
 For full compliance, all the baseline and optional end points must be implemented.

-All calls should be prefixed with /obp/v1.1
+ * All calls should be prefixed with /obp/v1.1

-The OBP API returns JSON as specified here: http://www.json.org/ and validated here: http://jsonlint.com/
+ * The OBP API returns JSON as specified [here(]http://www.json.org/) and validated [here](http://jsonlint.com/).

-Parameters within the URL are written in CAPITAL_LETTERS
+ * Parameters within the URL are written in CAPITAL_LETTERS.

-Some calls require OAuth headers [See here for more details](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server)
+ * Some calls require OAuth headers ([See here for more details](https://github.com/OpenBankProject/OBP-API/wiki/OAuth-1.0-Server)) to access to protected resources.

 <span id="implementation-hints"></span>
 ### Implementation hints and notes.